iamrohitsuthar/LiveChatServer/README.md

 <table>
 <tr>
 <td>
-LiveChatServer is a Live CHATROOM which allows multiple users (Clients) to chat to each other.
+LiveChatServer is a Live CHATROOM which allows multiple users (Clients) to chat with each other.
 </td>
 </tr>
 </table>